Love Is... (film): Plot

-Vivienne (Maine Mendoza) and Marco (Alden Richards) prepares for their wedding after Marco proposes marriage to Vivienne at Antipolo.
-Marco's family is expected to shoulder all the expenses for the wedding but Vivienne wants to chip in.
-So, she works hard as an associate creative director and social media influencer to be able to save money for their marriage funds.
+Vivienne (Mendoza) and Marco (Richards) prepare for their wedding after Marco proposes in Antipolo.
+While Marco's family is expected to cover all wedding expenses, Vivienne insists on contributing.
+She works hard as an associate creative director and social media influencer to save money for their marriage funds.

-One day, Vivienne bumps into her cousin Edwin (Marky Lopez) who offers her business opportunities to which Vivienne responds positively.
-After coming home, Vivienne talks to her father (Nonie Buencamino) about Edwin's offer and her desire to invest on stocks through Edwin because she intends to increase her contribution to her wedding funds.
-Her father gave Vivienne his retirement fund that he received for being an Overseas Filipino Worker as money to be used for the stock investment.
+Vivienne runs into her cousin Edwin (Lopez), who offers her business opportunities.
+She discusses Edwin's offer with her father (Buencamino) and expresses her desire to invest in stocks to boost her wedding funds.
+Her father provides her with his retirement fund, earned from being an Overseas Filipino Worker, for the investment.

-Unfortunately, Vivienne's father suffers from a stroke and she has to use her marriage funds for her father's hospitalization and medical expenses with Marco's permission.
-It also turns out that Edwin's business dealings are sham.
-These series of events trigger Vivienne to a period of sadness that affected her work.
-She is forced by the management to take a leave from work due to persistent negligence.
-With that, she begins to abandon her relationship with Marco, her friends and her family.
-She only remains in her bedroom for days without even eating.
+Vivienne's father suffers a stroke, forcing her to use her wedding funds for his medical expenses with Marco's consent.
+She also discovers that Edwin's business dealings are a sham.
+These events plunge Vivienne into sadness, affecting her work.
+Due to persistent negligence, she is forced to take a leave from work.
+This leads her to abandon her relationship with Marco, her friends, and her family, isolating herself in her bedroom for days without eating.

-Marco keeps on contacting Vivienne but she avoids him often.
-Vivienne replies only after Marco invites her for a family dinner.
-At the dinner, Marco already suspects that Vivienne is having clinical depression due to her actions and physical appearance.
-Marco tells this to his mother (Bing Pimentel) when Vivienne steps out.
-His mother says that Vivienne could be crazy.
-Vivienne overhears the conversation and she walks away then Marco runs after her and tries to comfort her.
-Still, Vivienne pushes him away and returns the engagement ring then leaves him.
+Marco continually tries to contact Vivienne, but she often avoids him.
+She finally responds when he invites her to a family dinner.
+At the dinner, Marco suspects Vivienne has clinical depression due to her behavior and appearance.
+He shares his concern with his mother (Pimentel) when Vivienne steps out.
+His mother suggests that Vivienne might be crazy, which Vivienne overhears.
+Upset, she walks away, and Marco runs after her to comfort her.
+However, Vivienne pushes him away, returns the engagement ring, and leaves him.

-Vivienne goes to Antipolo to where Marco proposed.
-She brings sleeping pills with her as she attempts suicide.
-Marco still tries to contact her but she is not responding.
-He checks her social media posts and he has clue where she is.
-Just in time, Marco averts Vivienne's bid to sleeping pills overdose.
-He consoles her and promises that he will never forsake her and he loves her for everything she is.
+Vivienne goes to Antipolo, where Marco proposed, and attempts suicide with sleeping pills.
+Marco, unable to reach her, checks her social media posts and finds a clue to her location.
+He arrives just in time to prevent her overdose.
+Marco consoles Vivienne, promising never to forsake her and expressing his love for her as she is.

-They go to a psychiatrist to find a cure for Vivienne's depression.
-After Vivienne's treatment, she posts a video online saying that love is accepting who she is.
-Marco proposes again to Vivienne and she says yes then they kiss.
+They visit a psychiatrist to help Vivienne with her depression.
+After her treatment, Vivienne posts a video online, stating that love is about accepting who she is.
+Marco proposes to her again, and she says yes.
+They share a kiss.